 Prior to her coming to the United States, Venus traveled around Europe.
 In 1948, in search of adventure and romance, Venus came to New York City.
 She found employment at none other than the magazine, Beauty, under the alias Victoria Nutley Starr (or 'VNS', an allusion to her adopted name).
 Beauty Publisher, Whitney Hammond, and his secretary, Della Mason, doubted her claims of godhood; however, Hammond decided that her beauty would garner publicity for the magazine and she became a journalist and editor.
 'Victoria' and Hammond had romantic chemistry, while Della Mason schemed to ruin their budding relationship.
 Venus realized that her immortality would separate her and Hammond, so she quit her job and once again began traveling the world.

 In the 1950s, Venus was approached by FBI agent Jimmy Woo, and she agreed to join Jimmy and his allies in freeing President Eisenhower from the clutches of the Yellow Claw.
-These "G-Men" (the first incarnation of the Agents of Atlas, and one of the first organized superhero teams in Marvel 616 history) operated for another six months.
+These "Avengers" (the first incarnation of the Agents of Atlas) operated for another six months.
 The government decided that the world was not ready for them, and disbanded the group.